Drumnadrochit: History

 The settlement grew up around a bridge over the River Enrick, and the name Drumnadrochit derives from the Scottish Gaelic Druim na Drochaid, "the ridge of the bridge".
 The first stone bridge was completed between 1808 and 1811 as part of works led by Thomas Telford.
 The bridge was extensively damaged by flooding in 1818.
 It was later widened in 1933 to accommodate the expanded A82 road.

 Historically the village was within the local government county of Inverness (until 1975) and the Inverness district of the Highland local government region (from 1975 to 1996).

 The Drumnadrochit Hotel is a Category B listed three-storey hotel completed in 1882.
+Walt Disney stayed at the Drumnadrochit Hotel in early July 1949, when visiting the Highlands with his family, after visiting Edinburgh and Norton Disney in Lincolnshire.

 The former Caledonian Bank building is also a prominent structure in the village and was constructed in 1895, although it is no longer a bank.

 Established after the First World War, the Glen Urquhart war memorial is located in Drumnadrochit and is in the shape of a column, with a small ceremonial fenced garden.

 In 2006, the village hall, originally funded by Bradley Martin of Balmacaan House, celebrated its centenary.